 The state sales tax rate in Iowa is 6%.
 There is also a local option tax of 1% in effect in much of the state.
 These local option taxes are voted on at the county level, but they apply only in cities and unincorporated areas within the county in which a majority voted in favor.
 That means that even within a county, the sales tax rate can be 6% or 7%, depending on the town or other municipality in which you’re operating.

 Iowa is a destination-based state, meaning that the sales tax rate on any given sale is the one that applies at the point where the customer takes possession of the product.
 If you operate a brick-and-mortar store, you will charge all of your customers the rate for that store’s location for sales made there, whether or not they live locally.
 If you’re shipping goods to your Iowa customers, whether from in-state or out-of-state, you will charge the rate at the delivery location.

-If your business involves the sale of tangible personal property that’s taxable under Iowa law, you will be considered to have a nexus in the state for sales tax purposes if you:
+If your small business involves the sale of tangible personal property that’s taxable under Iowa law, you will be considered to have a nexus in the state for sales tax purposes if you:

 If you’re a service provider not based in the state, you will still be considered to have a nexus if you have employees or independent contractors coming into the state to perform those services.

 Groceries are exempt from sales tax in Iowa, while sales of prepared foods are not.
-Certain medical devices, oxygen equipment and oxygen for medical purposes, insulin and other diabetic equipment and materials, and prescription drugs are also exempt from sales tax as long as they are intended for human use and consumption.
+Certain medical devices, oxygen equipment and oxygen for medical purposes, insulin and other diabetic equipment and materials, and prescription drugs are exempt from sales tax as long as they are intended for human use and consumption.

 Shipping and handling charges are not taxable when they are stated separately on the invoice or receipt.
 A complete list of taxable services is available on the state website, as is a list of exempt food items.